rockitconsulting/test.rockitizer.demo/README.md

 **demo.rockitizer** disposes of multiple ready test plans that should be applied for testing of **RockitizerDemo**

+# RockitizerDemo
-# RockitizerDemo - Integration application with various connectors.
-Written for Ibm Integration Bus/AppConnect
+**Integration application with various connectors.
+Written for Ibm Integration Bus/AppConnect**

 # demo.rockitizer - test suite